 Afloat: Small Boats & Sea Spray

 There’s something uniquely evocative about tiny boats afloat on oceans.
 Despite their fragility, these small shells of wood, seal skin, cow hide or canvas can cross vast seas in any weather.
 In isolating their occupants amid the mightiest forces on the planet they reveal humanity at its smallest and most delicate.
 They immerse humans in the wild worlds of whales, sharks and shoals that are, despite their size and charisma, among the least understood species on our planet.
 They spell adventure and exploration – but also risk and hardship – on exceptional scales.
-Carried for centuries by forces like the North Atlantic Drift, which saw Greenland kayaks, like Caribbean seabeans, appear on European shores, they illustrate the interconnection of a vast oceanic world.
+Carried for centuries by forces like the North Atlantic Drift, which saw rumours of Greenland kayaks, like Caribbean seabeans, appear on European shores, they illustrate the interconnection of a vast oceanic world.

 But small vessels aren’t all about solitude amidst immensities: they’re intense social settings.
 When a few people set out in one boat they have just songs, stories, and the rhythms of sea, work and weather to occupy their time.
 No wonder the folklore and poetry of boats is legendary: from Shetland to Belize whole genres of storytelling have emerged from the tales once told on long rows into oceanic dawns.